Why do we need this research?

-Diabetes that is first diagnosed during pregnancy is known as gestational diabetes.
-It is related to an increased risk of pre-eclampsia, large babies and problems like obstructed labour, where the baby is not able to leave the womb during birth.
+Diabetes diagnosed during pregnancy is known as gestational diabetes.
+It can increase the risk of pre-eclampsia, large babies and problems like obstructed labour, where the baby is not able to leave the womb during birth.
 Gestational diabetes is also becoming more common, making it even more important that we find ways to treat it.

-We will ask pregnant women with diabetes to eat a special diet, designed by a dietician, for one day.
-During the day, we will take timed blood samples to measure gut hormones.
-We will also collect stool samples to look at the microorganisms and chemicals in the gut that could cause the release of these hormones.
+In this study, our researchers will ask pregnant women with diabetes to eat a special diet, designed by a dietician, for one day.
+During the day, the team will take timed blood samples to measure gut hormones released into the blood.
+They will also collect stool samples to look at the bacteria and chemicals in the gut that might be causing the release of these hormones.

-We hope that by changing the release of hormones in the gut, we will be able to treat women suffering from gestational diabetes.
-To find out the best way of doing this, we want to design a study that will look at two ways of changing the gut hormones: using probiotics, or a drug called ursodeoxycholic acid (UDCA).
-The results of this research should help us to find safe, effective ways of controlling diabetes during pregnancy.
+The results of this research will help us to find safe, effective ways of controlling diabetes during pregnancy.
 This means we can help more women to have healthy babies without complications.

 Get our research updates